konflux-ci/architecture/ADR/0033-provisioning-test-resources.md

   OpenShift clusters.
 The cluster will need to be registered with kubesaw using a new type of cluster role and include adequate monitoring to support its operation.
 * The CaaS Operator along with Hive and/or Hypershift will be deployed to the new clusters.
-* Users will be granted permission to manage a limited set of resources in namespaces they request on the new clusters.
+* Users will be granted permission to manage a limited set of resources in namespaces they own on the new clusters.
-* Users will continue to be granted create permissions for `SpaceRequests` in their tenant namespaces.
+* Kubesaw `NSTemplateTiers` and `SpaceRequests` will be used to grant tenants access to namespaces on the new clusters.
 * New Tekton Task(s) for creating `ClusterTemplateInstances` will be created that can be added to a `Pipeline` with minimal effort.
 * Konflux admins will be responsible for maintaining `ClusterTemplates` and the necessary secrets